vycke/feo-css/docs/content/center.md

 The available utility classes to alter the settings for `.center` are listed below.

 - `.center-w-<name>`: set the max-width of the layout, including any potential side-padding.
-Based on `$feo-sizes`.
+Based on `$feo-breakpoints`.
 - `.center-g-<name>`: set the padding on each of the sides.
 The padding is applied to all direct children of the parent.
-Based on `$feo-spacing`.
+Based on `$feo-sizes`.
 - `.center-exception`: allows children to flow outside the max-width set in the parent.